dotnet/AspNetCore.Docs/aspnetcore/web-api/index.md

 ::: moniker-end

 The `ControllerBase` class provides access to several properties and methods.
-In the preceding example, some such methods include [BadRequest](/dotnet/api/microsoft.aspnetcore.mvc.controllerbase.badrequest) and [CreatedAtAction](/dotnet/api/microsoft.aspnetcore.mvc.controllerbase.createdataction).
+In the preceding code, examples include [BadRequest](/dotnet/api/microsoft.aspnetcore.mvc.controllerbase.badrequest) and [CreatedAtAction](/dotnet/api/microsoft.aspnetcore.mvc.controllerbase.createdataction).
 These methods are called within action methods to return HTTP 400 and 201 status codes, respectively.
 The [ModelState](/dotnet/api/microsoft.aspnetcore.mvc.controllerbase.modelstate) property, also provided by `ControllerBase`, is accessed to handle request model validation.

 ::: moniker range=">= aspnetcore-2.1"